Benchmarking Continuous Dynamic Multi-Objective Optimization: Survey and Generalized Test Suite: Experiments

 \subsection{Benchmark Problems}

-For the GTS test suite\footnote{https://github.com/dynoptimization/pydmoo}, we define three distinct groups.
+For the GTS test suite\footnote{\url{https://github.com/dynoptimization/pydmoo}}, we define three distinct groups.
 The first group (Group 1) sets both $\mathbf{R}_{II,1}$ and $\mathbf{R}_{II,2}$ to identity matrices $\mathbf{I}$, representing simple, separable problems.
 In the second group (Group 2), both matrices are diagonal, with their diagonal elements set to the sequence of natural numbers starting from 1 (i.e., 1, 2, 3,~...), introducing imbalanced properties.
 The third group (Group 3) uses symmetric matrices for $\mathbf{R}_{II,1}$ and $\mathbf{R}_{II,2}$.
 Their diagonal elements form a sequence of natural numbers starting from the matrix dimension plus one, while all off-diagonal elements are set to 1, resulting in a positive semidefinite matrix (see Theorem~\ref{theorem:gts_pos_sem_matrix}) designed to test variable interactions.

-The source codes for the DF test suite are obtained from the well-known multi-objective Python library pymoo\footnote{https://github.com/anyoptimization/pymoo}~\cite{J_ACCESS_blank2020pymoo}, and executed using their default configuration without any modification.
+The source code for the DF test suite was obtained from the well-known multi-objective Python library pymoo\footnote{https://github.com/anyoptimization/pymoo}~\cite{J_ACCESS_blank2020pymoo}, and executed using their default configuration without any modification.